JWST Call for Proposals for Cycle 1

 Note: The templates have intentionally different margins to accommodate about the same amount of text per page.

 Make sure you use the appropriate template for your proposal type.
-Proposers are encouraged to refer to Getting Started with JWST Proposing in planning and submitting their proposals.
+Proposers are encouraged to refer to Getting Started with Planning JWST Observations in planning and submitting their proposals.
 Proposers should also be familiar with the policies on data rights, duplications, and other important topics covered in JWST General Science Policies.

 Who's responsible